 People are also reading…

-- Where to watch the Nebraska football spring game: Time, TV channel
+- Where to watch Nebraska baseball at Kansas today: Time, TV channel

-- Nebraska-Iowa basketball live updates, stats and highlights
+- Nebraska-Northern Colorado live updates, stats and highlights

 Blanco Brown arrives Nov.
 20, 2024, at the 58th Annual CMA Awards at Bridgestone Arena in Nashville, Tenn.